 7. You need to wait until you’ve found a property to look for a mortgage

-However, you can’t apply for an official mortgage offer until you’ve chosen a particular property – after all, your lender will need to perform a valuation to work out how much they’re willing to lend you.
+You can’t apply for an official mortgage offer until you’ve chosen a particular property – after all, your lender will need to carry a valuation to work out how much they’re willing to lend you.
 However, if you haven’t decided on a home yet, this doesn’t mean that you can’t start looking at the market and speaking to a broker about your mortgage options.

 One thing you could consider at this stage is getting an Agreement in Principle (AiP).
 This is a certificate from a lender that provides an estimate of how much you could expect to borrow based on your income and the deposit you can provide.
 Find out more in our article What is a mortgage agreement in principle?
 An AiP isn’t legally binding – you don’t have to go with that lender when you apply for an actual mortgage, and they aren’t obliged to accept you if you do – but it can be a really useful way of finding out how much you might be able to borrow, and of demonstrating to sellers that you’re serious about buying.